Quick One-Hour Dinner Rolls

-How to Make Your One-Hour Rolls
+How to Make Your 1 Hour Rolls

-Ready to get started?
+Ready to get started on your one-hour dinner rolls?
 Let’s do it.

 It is okay if the butter doesn’t melt all the way, but it usually gets pretty close.
 Give it a stir when the microwave time is done, then use a thermometer to make sure the mixture is around 115-125 degrees.